 The check-in will take place at La Neu in Llorts on Friday, October 6th at 9am.

-The race directors will study all applications carefully before to release a provisional entry list a month later.
+The race directors will study all applications carefully before to release a provisional entry list two weeks later.

 Q: Which race can serve as a qualifier for Els 2900?